 This is the summary page for my PhD thesis, which was presented October 5th 2010.

 All organizations have an information system.
-An information system is all that which contribute to the distribution within an organization, and without the information system, the organization would not survive.
+An information system is all that which contribute to the information distribution within an organization, and without the information system, the organization would not survive.
 Despite this, work with changing or constructing information systems often end up with suboptimal results.
 In recent scientific articles, and within profession-specific newspapers, the figures on how many such project end up as failures range between 70 and 80 percent.

 One source of problems with information systems work is deficiencies of the governance of the change processes.
 Further, many methods applied to information systems work are in fact software systems method and may thus be suspected to miss important aspects of the information system.